Abrar-404/Explore_Exphere/README.md

 - There are a facility to choose the places tourists want to visit and they can see the locations through maps in this website.

+- There are a section where the viewers can entertain themselves through amazing scenery videos.